 Test Track.
 This ride gives guests a chance to design their own vehicle and see how it stands up to the rigors of the test track.

 Innoventions.
-This children’s museum-like space in Epcot’s Future World offers lessons on fire safety, roller coaster design, and health, to name a few.
+This children’s museum-like space in Epcot’s Future World offers lessons on subjects like fire safety, roller coaster design, and health.

 Kilimanjaro Safari.
 Check out some amazing animals and learn some fascinating facts as you travel through various habitats in a large safari truck.